realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 Focus on your accomplishments first, and explain them using the formula “Accomplished X, as measured by Y, by doing Z.”

 These statements help you communicate the most important things a recruiter or hiring manager is searching for — the impact of your work.

+Whenever possible, use numbers to explain your accomplishments.
+For example, “a 15% increase in productivity,” is better than “an increase in productivity.”